Categories

 A Look at Typical Relocation Packages

-Relocation packages, also known as relocation benefits, are policies and support that companies offer employees who are transferring to a location for a position.
-Each company will have different needs when it comes to relocation benefits, and it can be difficult for companies to know exactly what should be covered in these policies and what the employee should be responsible for on their own.
-In order to make the chosen candidate a qualified and competitive offer, it’s always a good idea to have a competitive and comprehensive relocation package to offer moving employees.
+Relocation packages, also known as relocation benefits, are policies and support that companies offer employees transferring to a location for a position.
+Each company will have different needs when it comes to relocation benefits, and it can be challenging for companies to determine exactly what should be covered in these policies and what employees should be responsible for on their own.

-Companies typically have the ability to tailor relocation programs based on each hiring situation.
-Some companies choose to have their HR department handle employee transfers, but if the company is looking to be consistent with their relocation packages on each hire, it’s probably a good idea to use a reliable relocation management company.
+Companies can typically tailor relocation programs to each hiring situation.
+Some companies choose to have their HR department handle employee transfers.
+Still, if the company wants to be consistent with its relocation packages on each hire, using a reliable relocation management company is probably a good idea.

 What Does A Standard Relocation Package Include?

-Most relocation policies outline some sort of reimbursement or coverage for many of the common needs of moving.
-Relocation benefits often include full packing and unpacking services along with a quality and reliable moving company to get the employee’s household goods from point A to point B.
+Most relocation policies outline some form of reimbursement or coverage for many of the everyday expenses associated with moving.
+Relocation benefits often include full packing and unpacking services and a quality and reliable moving company to get the employee’s household goods from point A to point B.

-Corporate housing options, or temporary housing, are usually included in most relocation policies.
-This gives the employee a place to stay short-term after they’ve moved in order to find a full-time home in their location, without having to miss their desired start date for the position.
+Corporate housing options, also known as temporary housing, are typically included in most relocation policies.
+This provides the employee with a temporary accommodation after they’ve relocated to find a permanent home in their new location, allowing them to start on their desired start date for the position without delay.

-Many companies also offer transportation coverage or reimbursement in their relocation offerings.
+Many companies also offer transportation coverage or reimbursement as part of their relocation packages.
 This might cover airfare for the employee and their family or expenses for driving across state lines.
-In some instances, companies will cover the employee’s vehicle transportation as well.
+In some instances, companies may also cover the employee’s transportation costs for their vehicle.

 What Expenses Are Typically Covered During Relocation?

-While not an exhaustive list, the below are common relocations costs for which many companies provide support to their relocating employees:
+While not an exhaustive list, the following are common relocation costs for which many companies provide support to their relocating employees:

 • Corporate housing options